bas/staff-picks-java/docs/README.md

   .build();
 ```

-Next get the flag variation for the `show-banner` feature flag and pass it to the template:
+Get the flag variation for the `show-banner` feature flag and pass it to the template:

 ```java
 boolean showBanner = client.boolVariation("show-banner", context, false);